IhorShevchuk/TMFloatingButton/README.md

 #####How can I show `UIActivityIndicatorView` while button's state is changing?
 You can simply show `UIActivityIndicatorView` using this code:
-Notice that all methods are called in different thread

  ```objectivec
      [floatingButton animateActivityIndicatorStart:YES];